This rather municipal looking open space in the middle of a housing estate has a remarkable story — it’s named after a holder of the Victoria Cross.

 There also used to be a cricket pavilion next to the green down a side road, which was converted into a theatre, but the building became derelict and was recently demolished.

-Candidly, the green isn’t that exciting a place, rather municipal and modest in design, but the bravery of man it’s named after makes it special.
+Candidly, the green isn’t that exciting a place, rather municipal and modest in design, but the bravery of the man it’s named after makes it special.

 In recent years, the military valour has been given more prominence, with the local road signs amended to include the medal, and a plaque added to the railings around the park.